|There's no good way out of this tangent, so enjoy some sweet missiles!|

 |The Raider-II may not be very good but it puts on a great pyrotechnics show!|

-So let's talk about the Raider-II and why at the moment I'm not a huge fan.
-The Raider-II is similar to the Raider-I with a few generally minor differences:
+So let's talk about the Raider-II and why at the moment I'm not as big on it as I am the Raider-I. The Raider-II is similar to the Raider-I with a few generally minor differences:

 - Front arc trades out one black die for a blue die, bringing it to 3 blue + 1 black